-By a blowback, we mean the often angry responses we might receive from DT supporters when they see us using a campaign visual like a baseball cap or lawn sign.
+By a blowback, we mean the often angry responses we might receive from DT supporters when they see us using campaign gear like a baseball cap or lawn sign.
 After all, DT supporters currently number around 40% according to some recent polls.
 DT supporters may begin a conversation with us, to come to his defense.
-They may be a bit upset already about our visual disobedience campaign.
+They may be a bit upset already about our Visual Disobedience campaign.

 Hopefully, you will have only a few blowbacks!
 Handling a blowback when you encounter one, can be done with a straightforward approach:

 - Already have in your mind several reasons you support the Visual Disobedience campaign.
-Take a look at our articles on DT’s Egregious Acts, and choose the events or actions there you find the most deplorable.
-If helpful, memorize a few key words and phrases (e.g. immoral, Helsinki press conference).
+Take a look at our four articles on DT’s Egregious Acts, and choose the events or actions there you find the most deplorable.
+If helpful, memorize a few keywords and phrases (e.g. immoral, Helsinki press conference).

 - If a DT supporter becomes angry and begins a blowback rant, it’s important you remain calm (mindful).
 For many of us Visual Disobedience supporters, this is easier done if we hardly listen to the heated words.
 As soon as you sense anger or hear one of the DT supporter’s typical phrases (“stop being a —”, “Hillary Clinton”, “Mueller”, etc.), start to count in your mind to 15.
 Watching the supporter’s forehead can be helpful, as you count.